 Based on the above, the Board is confident that the combined experience and skills of the members of the Remuneration Committee enables the Committee to make appropriate decisions regarding the suitability of compensation policies, programs and practices.

-During the year ended December 31, 2016, the Corporation did not engage any compensation consultants.
+During the years ended December 31, 2017 and December 31, 2016, the Corporation did not engage any compensation consultants.